realthrottle/sha-256-checker/README.md

 <br>
 Coconut Tech™  and Throttle™ are trademarks of Coconut Tech.
 <br>
-The names, logos, site wording and branding may **not** be used without written permisson.
+The names, logos and branding may **not** be used without written permisson.